 - Identifies G+PS policies and expectations of students.
-It is the student's responsibility to ensure they are accessing G+PS and School of Nursing policies directly, and following the most recent versions publicly available. - When in doubt about a policy document, the student should consult the MSN Program Coordinator. - Identifies a potential committee supervisor well before starting specific planning for the research and consults with that individual to plan appropriate learning experiences. - Takes methods and supportive substantive courses to acquire the necessary skills and knowledge for the conduct of the thesis. - Consults with the supervisor to identify potential committee members to support the proposed thesis. - Meets with the supervisor and committee members to verify the thesis topic and to agree on: - Approach for addressing the research problem (method) - Tentative timetable outlining proposed frequency of contacts with committee chair and members - Follows the G+PS & School policies for written assignments and preparation of graduate theses. - Submits materials to supervisory committee for review allowing for a two-week response time unless otherwise negotiated.
-To expedite the process, and depending on the work plan established by the committee, the student normally works most closely with the supervisor until drafts of the proposal/chapters are ready for review by the other committee members. - Discusses entry with desired agency/agencies in consultation with the supervisor and in accordance with ethical guidelines. - Presents thesis proposal to the supervisor and the other committee members for approval. - Formally requests thesis proposal approval on Student Tracking System (STS) once the thesis proposal is approved by the committee.
+It is the student's responsibility to ensure they are accessing G+PS and School of Nursing policies directly, and following the most recent versions publicly available. - When in doubt about a policy document, the student should consult the MSN Program Coordinator. - Identifies a potential committee supervisor well before starting specific planning for the research and consults with that individual to plan appropriate learning experiences.

-- To do this, the student logs on STS with their Campus Wide Login (CWL), clicks on 'Milestones' on the right hand side menu, and selects the 'Request Thesis Proposal Approval' button. - This option will only become available to students who have had their supervisory committee finalized. - Seeks ethical approval for the proposed study, in consultation with the supervisor, from the appropriate research ethics boards and agencies. - Sends an email to academic.support@nursing.ubc.ca with their full name, student number and their Thesis Title being identified. - Graduate Program Support will notify the Program Coordinator, and the email documenting approval will be filed in student's file for recordkeeping and program progress tracking. - Works with the supervisor to create and agree to a Memorandum of Agreement (MOA) regarding Scholarly Integrity. - The MOA is then uploaded as a PDF or DOC document onto STS. - To do this, the student logs on STS with their Campus Wide Login (CWL), clicks on 'Supervisory Committee' and selects 'Upload Scholarly Integrity Memorandum of Understanding'. - A pop up dialogue box will guide the student in uploading their document. - The supervisor will receive the student's document, and must approve the submission. - The student will receive notifications throughout the process. - Conducts the study as planned and consults with supervisor and committee regularly, particularly if any modifications are required or difficulties are encountered. - Works with the committee to schedule an oral thesis defense once the written thesis is nearing completion. - Follows the checklist for NURS 599 requirements to ensure the thesis is submitted correctly and on time to G+PS and the School of Nursing once the written thesis is complete. - Consults with the supervisor to prepare the oral defense after the grade for the written component of the thesis has been submitted to the Student Services, the student consults with the supervisor in preparing for the oral defense.
+- Takes methods and supportive substantive courses to acquire the necessary skills and knowledge for the conduct of the thesis. - Consults with the supervisor to identify potential committee members to support the proposed thesis. - Meets with the supervisor and committee members to verify the thesis topic and to agree on: - Approach for addressing the research problem (method) - Tentative timetable outlining proposed frequency of contacts with committee chair and members - Follows the G+PS & School policies for written assignments and preparation of graduate theses. - Submits materials to supervisory committee for review allowing for a two-week response time unless otherwise negotiated.
+To expedite the process, and depending on the work plan established by the committee, the student normally works most closely with the supervisor until drafts of the proposal/chapters are ready for review by the other committee members. - Discusses entry with desired agency/agencies in consultation with the supervisor and in accordance with ethical guidelines. - Presents thesis proposal to the supervisor and the other committee members for approval. - Formally requests thesis proposal approval on Student Tracking System (STS) once the thesis proposal is approved by the committee. - To do this, the student logs on STS with their Campus Wide Login (CWL), clicks on 'Milestones' on the right hand side menu, and selects the 'Request Thesis Proposal Approval' button. - This option will only become available to students who have had their supervisory committee finalized. - Seeks ethical approval for the proposed study, in consultation with the supervisor, from the appropriate research ethics boards and agencies. - Sends an email to academic.support@nursing.ubc.ca with their full name, student number and their Thesis Title being identified. - Graduate Program Support will notify the Program Coordinator, and the email documenting approval will be filed in student's file for recordkeeping and program progress tracking. - Works with the supervisor to create and agree to a Memorandum of Agreement (MOA) regarding Scholarly Integrity. - The MOA is then uploaded as a PDF or DOC document onto STS. - To do this, the student logs on STS with their Campus Wide Login (CWL), clicks on 'Supervisory Committee' and selects 'Upload Scholarly Integrity Memorandum of Understanding'. - A pop up dialogue box will guide the student in uploading their document. - The supervisor will receive the student's document, and must approve the submission. - The student will receive notifications throughout the process. - Conducts the study as planned and consults with supervisor and committee regularly, particularly if any modifications are required or difficulties are encountered. - Follows the checklist for NURS 599 requirements to ensure the thesis is submitted correctly and on time to G+PS and the School of Nursing once the written thesis is complete.